-- The Supervisor will assign a second assessor in consultation with the student. - Information on the Second Assessor must be listed in the booking form for Comprehensive Exam 1. - The second assessor must be part of the SGS Graduate Faculty and hold an appropriate and active Graduate Faculty Membership. - The second assessor must be available to serve as part of the Exam Committee for Comprehensive Exam 2. - The second assessor may be assigned as part of the student's Supervisory Committee. - The second assessor must work with the Supervisor to assess the written exam.
+- The Supervisor will assign a second assessor in consultation with the student. - Information on the Second Assessor must be listed in the booking form for Comprehensive Exam 1. - The second assessor must be part of the SGS Graduate Faculty and hold an appropriate and active Graduate Faculty Membership. - It is preferred that the same second assessor also be available to serve as part of the exam committee for Comprehensive Exam 2. - The second assessor may be assigned as part of the student's Supervisory Committee. - The second assessor must work with the Supervisor to assess the written exam.